Ifunanya-O/Project-Portfolio/README.md

 Linux Environments: Managed permissions in Linux environments, contributing to reliable and efficient IT operations.
 Link: https://github.com/Ifunanya-O/Project-Portfolio/tree/Linux

-This portfolio exemplifies my ability to deliver comprehensive data and cloud solutions that enhance business intelligence and operational capabilities.
+The portfolio exemplifies my ability to deliver comprehensive data and cloud solutions that enhance business intelligence and operational capabilities.